 The Central Bank Union (CBU) was formed in 1980 and is affiliated to the Botswana Federation and Trade Unions (BFTU).
-Its membership is open to all non-managerial staff of the Bank of Botswana and is officially recognised as their representative by the Bank's management.
-There is a minimal joining fee and monthly subscription, which currently stands at one percent of a member's gross salary.
+Its membership is open to all eligible of the Bank of Botswana.
+There is a joining fee and monthly subscription from members.

-The primary objectives of the CBU (the core reasons for the Union's existence) include:
+The core reasons for the Union's existence include to:

-- promote and develop the interest of its members in the industrial, cultural and educational and other activities undertaken by the Bank;
+- promote and develop the interest of its members in the industrial, cultural, educational and other activities undertaken by the Bank;

-- provide necessary advice and assistance (including legal assistance) to its members; and
+- provide necessary advice and assistance to its members; and

 - assist the work of any other lawful association having amongst their objectives the promotion of the interest of labour and, in particular, with any other union with similar interests and objectives in a related sector or industry.

-The Union is open to all eligible workers over the age of 16, although no member under the age of 18 shall be a member of the Executive Committee or a trustee.
-Except as otherwise provided for, all members shall have equal rights in the Union and shall be bound by the constitution.
-These include the rights of all members to vote on all matters concerning the Union as laid down in the relevant legislation.
+The CBU is open to all eligible workers employed by Bank of Botswana, although no member under the age of 21 shall be a member of the Executive Committee or a trustee.
+Except as otherwise provided for, all members shall have equal rights in the CBU and shall be bound by the constitution.
+These include the rights of all members to vote on all matters concerning the CBU as laid down in the relevant legislation.